 CalTopo is a powerful mapping platform that places cutting edge digital mapping tools at your fingertips.
 This user guide provides a comprehensive look at all the things CalTopo does.
 Whether you are new to CalTopo and trying to figure out where to start or an experienced user looking for a specific answer, you’ve come to the right place.

-The CalTopo Training site is divided into three primary sections: All Users, Recreational Specific, and First Responder areas.
+The CalTopo User Guide is divided into three main units: All Users, First Response with CalTopo and Recreation.

-Recreation will dive deeper into use cases and work flows within CalTopo that don't fit into the SARTopo and first response category.
-We'll include specific examples that could be anything from backpacking to expedition planning, backcountry skiing, nature photography or biological field studies.
+Recreation will dive deeper into the professional and recreational use cases and work flows within CalTopo.
+We'll include specific examples that could be anything from backpacking to expedition planning, backcountry skiing, nature photography or biological field studies

 If you are new to CalTopo, start with the All Users section as a reference to get going.
-Once you are more familiar with the program, you can move on to the Recreation or First Response sections as appropriate.
+Once you are more familiar with the program, you can move on to the First Response with CalTopo and Recreation units as appropriate.

-Throughout chapters and lessons will be callouts for mobile specific information.
+Throughout the user guide, you will find orange callout boxes (like this one) that contain mobile specific information.
 The mobile app and the web program work seamlessly together, but some functions and features differ between the two.
 Also, navigating the app is inherently slightly different than navigating the website.
 In the mobile sections, we will address those differences and show you how to use the app to achieve the same goals.